UnderworldServers/vorp_clothingstore_original/README.md

 ~~- [VORP-Character](https://github.com/VORPCORE/VORP-Character/releases)~~  Until a stable new release is pushed, use VORP characters from the prebuild

 ## How to install
+* disable clothing stores C# if you are using replace with this one.
 * [Download the lastest version of VORP ClothingStore](https://github.com/UnderworldServers/vorp_clothingstore/releases)
 * Copy and paste ```vorp_clothingstore``` folder to ```resources/vorp_clothingstore```
 * Add ```ensure vorp_clothingstore``` to your ```server.cfg``` file